Flea Treatment For Ferrets

 When the weather gets warm and humid, the fleas come out.
 Ferrets that go outside can pick up fleas from the environment.
 Ferrets can also get fleas from other pets or even people.

 Flea eggs can remain dormant for up to two years waiting for victims.
-Not only lying in wait outside, they can hide in furniture, carpets, bedding, clothes…
+Not only lying in wait outside, but they can also hide in furniture, carpets, bedding, clothes…

 Symptoms of Fleas in Ferrets